13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 1. Keep an eye on overseas products

-Many products that become famous in the UK first become popular internationally.
+Many products that become famous in the US first become popular internationally.
 With sites like Alibaba and AliExpress, make sure you’re checking often to see if there are any new business opportunities available.
-By knowing which products are popular overseas, you can begin to purchase these products and start advertising them to customers in the UK to test if the product can drive more sales.
+By knowing which products are popular overseas, you can begin to purchase these products and start advertising them to customers in the US to test if the product can drive more sales.

 2. Look on local marketplaces for competition